By Court Reporter Tuesday 15 October 2013 Updated: 15/10 14:32

-The 62-year-old had pleaded guilty at an earlier hearing to two offences of causing or inciting a young woman with a mental disorder to engage in sexual activity.
+Ernest Grainger had pleaded guilty at Warwick Crown Court to two offences of causing or inciting a young woman with a mental disorder to engage in sexual activity.

-The Alne Bank Road resident had been due to be sentenced last month but he was granted bail after the case was adjourned until this week for him to get legal representation.
+The 62-year-old, of Alne Bank Road, had been due to be sentenced last month but he was granted bail after the case was adjourned until this week for him to get legal representation.

 But at the resumed hearing Grainger failed to turn up at court so the Judge Alan Parker issued a warrant for his arrest.

-The charges Grainger is due to be sentenced for involve sexual activity with a young woman whose free choice is said to be impeded by a mental disorder.
+The charges Grainger was due to be sentenced for involved sexual activity with a young woman in her 20s whose free choice is said to be impeded by a mental disorder.
 He met her while working as a taxi driver and had picked her up as a fare.